|About OHP||How can I get involved?|

 The Trading Partner Agreement (TPA) is a binding agreement between Oregon Medicaid and a provider (OAR 943-120-0100).
-Oregon Medicaid requires all of those planning to do electronic business with Oregon Medicaid to sign a Trading Partner Agreement before testing.
+Oregon Medicaid requires all of those planning to exchange EDI transactions with Oregon Medicaid to sign a Trading Partner Agreement before testing.

 |EDI Registration||Can we have multiple contact persons on the TPA? |

 Yes.
 Multiple contacts are allowed.
 The TPA allows for seven different contacts: Two provider contacts for contact or authorized signer, another two provider contacts for claims inquiries, and three contacts for the EDI submitter.

 If you want to have additional contacts you may add them.
 Additional contact information should be on “Company Letterhead” and attached to the TPA or may be written on the back of the form.